 - our clients in relation to their events or exhibitions;

-- companies related to ETF that are located overseas, in the United States of America, the United Kingdom, Canada, New Zealand, Fiji, China and Singapore, and which contract with ETF or its related Australian companies, and are therefore bound to comply with our privacy standards;
+- event and exhibition participants and Suppliers to enable instant messaging or a meeting maker facility via the event or exhibition website; companies related to ETF that are located overseas, in the United States of America, the United Kingdom, Canada, New Zealand, Fiji, China and Singapore, and which contract with ETF or its related Australian companies, and are therefore bound to comply with our privacy standards;

 - outsourced subcontractors, service providers and other suppliers who perform functions on our behalf, such as organisations providing exhibition or event related goods or services, banking or financial services, internet hosting services, event registration services, security services, market research services and email or mail handling services, and representatives and agents who sell or promote goods and services on our behalf;